vnepogodin/GOATTech/README.md

 ## Usage

-Overlay can be hidden by clicking tray once except "eye-tracker" overlay.
+Overlay can be hidden by clicking tray once.
 Settings can be opened in tray by clicking first line.
 And second line to exit application.

 ## Contributing